 , but it does provide the runner with slight stability support.
 The midsole of the shoe cradles the foot, providing added arch support.
 This helps the runner improve their gait if they suffer from overpronation issues.
 This is not a shoe for the severe overpronator, but a runner who is looking for slight pronation support could benefit from this shoe and find it comfortable.

 The drop on these shoes is 10 millimeters.
 This keeps them from being labeled a barefoot running shoe.
 However, runners did appreciate that although this shoe does provide added cushioning and support it doesn't feel too clunky or bulky.
 This shoe is still close enough to the ground to provide the runner with superior responsiveness.

-- Flex Grooves along the underfoot to add flexibility
+- Flex Grooves along the underfoot

 The Under Armour Charged Bandit 3 is a versatile shoe that can take the runner on swift, quick runs as well as longer, slower runs.
 This shoe offers superior cushioning through the CMEVA midsole.
 It also uses Under Armours patented SpeedForm material that molds to the foot to provide a unique, customizable fit.
 Runners report that the fit is extremely snug but because of the breathability of the upper, they never felt restricted or claustrophobic.
 The outsole of the shoe features deep flexed grooves to increase the flexibility of the shoe and promote a natural gait cycle.
 Finally, the shoe features added support and stability through the addition of an external heel counter that keeps the foot in place and reduces unwanted friction and movement.